openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 | Shade 100% down, Vane 100% | 100% = `DOWN`       | 100%            |

 On dual action shades, the top rail cannot move below the position of the bottom rail.
-So the value of `secondary` may be constrained the value of `position`.
+So the value of `secondary` may be constrained by the value of `position`.

 ## Refreshing the PowerView Hub Cache